 One underlying aspect we’ve seen work wonders in dictating how and where to change a partner strategy is data: collecting data, measuring performance and performing analysis in order to interpret and offer insights.

-We’ve talked heavily about the ways you can optimize channel programs with data and also about the difference and use of metrics and KPIs in the channel.
-These are covered heavily in the newest report put out by Forrester’s team of channel experts, led by Jay McBain, called Unlocking The Power Of Partner Ecosystems Demands Powerful Measurement.
+We’ve written extensively about the ways you can optimize channel programs with data and also about the difference and use of metrics and KPIs in the channel.
+These are covered heavily in the report put out by Forrester’s team of channel experts, led by Jay McBain, called Unlocking The Power Of Partner Ecosystems Demands Powerful Measurement.

 This is something we’ve talked about in our defining the channel ecosystem post.
 To sum it up, being able to picture your channel as bigger than just a transactional sale is the first step towards a powerful program.
 (Take a look at the influencer, transactional and retention channels covered here.)